chikin030611/Live2DCSharpSDK/README.md

 ### Workflow

+In `Live2dControl.axaml.cs`, new `Live2dRender.cs` instance is initialized.
+When the button in the layout is clicked, `StartSpeaking()` is called.

 In `Live2dRender.cs`, `StartSpeaking()` calls a function in `QnaAudioManager.cs` for audio playback (model speaking). `Live2dRender.cs` also interacts with the `LAppDelegate.cs` to synchronize the mouth movements of the Live2D model with the audio playback.
 This synchronization is achieved by analyzing the audio sound waves and adjusting the mouth size accordingly.

 Note that the model is rendered by OpenGL and the audio is played by **System.Media.SoundPlayer**.
 Thus, the audio player is not attached to Live2D model, resulting audio still plays when the model is disabled.